alejandro-piguave/TinderCloneCompose/README.md

   <img src="https://github.com/alejandro-piguave/TinderCloneCompose/blob/master/screenshots/edit_profile_screen_dark.gif" width="250" />
 </p>

 Tinder clone application written using Jetpack Compose and Firebase.
-As for now the application is under construction and only the UI part is available.
+As for now the application is under construction.
 I will be updating it to integrate it with Firebase with the goal of making it fully functional as I did with its [SwiftUI counterpart](https://github.com/alejandro-piguave/TinderCloneSwiftUI).
+The following features are missing:
+* Listening to messages in real time
+* Implementing a "new match" screen
+* Edit profile Firebase functionalities

 Note: The file "google-services.json" inside the "app" directory that is required for the project to work is missing.
 You will need to connect it to your own Firebase project.